MatDagommer/mri-to-ct/README.md

 ## Introduction

 This repo contains the code from paper XXX.
 This guide is here to help you run the code on your device, and train a MRI-to-CT translation model.
+If you intend to use this program for your research, please cite the paper.

 ## Prerequesites